CITY MANAGER SHELLEY DICKSTEIN

 EXPERIENCE

 Dickstein, who previously served as Interim City Manager and Assistant City Manager, has over 20 years of urban administration and economic development experience.
 She has a demonstrated record of successful collaboration with business, community, and government leaders.
+During her tenure, she has provided oversight, coordination, and direction for more than $1 billion of economic and community development investment.

-During her tenure, she has provided oversight, coordination, and direction for over $900 million of investment.
-Significant projects include the redevelopment of the Dayton Arcade ($137 million), the Water Street Development Project ($159 million), and the Grandview Hospital Emergency Room expansion ($25 million).
-Additionally, she successfully negotiated a 40-year water agreement with Montgomery County, created the Office of Sustainability to help advance Dayton’s efforts to reduce carbon footprint and economize resources, and created the Community Engagement Division to ensure productive relationships with residents and community stakeholders.
+Additionally, she successfully negotiated a 40-year water agreement with Montgomery County, created the Office of Sustainability to help advance Dayton’s efforts to reduce carbon footprint and economize resources, and created City government's Community Engagement Division to ensure productive relationships with residents and community stakeholders.

 Her experience in the City of Dayton organization also includes serving as Special Projects Administrator, Senior Development Specialist and Citizen Participation Coordinator.
-She has also led special efforts including the City's customer service initiative, and employee wellness program.
+She has also led special efforts including the City's customer service initiative and employee wellness program.

 INVOLVEMENT